lopasy/evogen_p/content/post/RMarkdown.md

 lastmod = 2017-11-13
 draft = false
 tags = ["academic", "hugo"]
-title = "Test run"
-math = true
-summary = """
+title = "Gene-environment and gene-gene interactions in myopia" math = true summary = """
-Create a beautifully simple personal or academic website in under 10 minutes.
+This the initial description of related details
 """

 [header]